Varyx (A Programming Language)

 (((1, 2), (3)), (4, (), 5))

 Parentheses are optional and may be used for grouping in the same manner as other expressions — with one exception: The empty list can only be written with parentheses.
-It’s a list of zero things.
+It’s a list of zero items.

 # empty list